On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 Or any other Hollywood actor, for that matter.

-But when quizzed over the years, Sly has always remained tight-lipped regarding drugs.
+But when quizzed about steroids over the years, Sly has always remained very tight-lipped.

-When questioned on his arrest in 2008, Sly defended his usage of HGH, rebuffing claims (correctly, I might add) that he simply used growth hormone to build his Rambo physique.
+When questioned on his arrest in 2008, Sly defended his use of HGH and rebuffed any claims (correctly, I might add) that he simply used drugs to build his Rambo physique.
 Sly pointed out that it takes years of hard effort to strip your body fat levels down to action hero levels, not a simple dose of HGH – otherwise everyone would be a superhero.
 He also stated that he uses HGH to combat the aforementioned wear and tear all those years of hard training have taken on his joints, due to it’s recuperative enhancing abilities.

 Sly puts a new spin on the phrase “extreme diet”.

-He’s used almost every trick in the book to shed that last pound of body fat in preparation for a movie role, and although he’s put an end to the extreme diets now, he still has some great stories to tell…
+He’s used every trick in the book to shed that last pound of stubborn body fat in preparation for movie roles, and although he’s put an end to the extreme diets now, he still has some great stories to tell…

 “I’ll fill it with ‘fuel’ for the job it needs to do.
-If I know I’m going to be working out then I’ll prepare myself with the right nutrition to enhance my training, but if I know I’m not going to be exercising that day then I usually cut my intended calories in half for that day.
+If I know I’m going to be working out, then I’ll prepare myself with the right nutrition to enhance that training.
+But if I know I’m not going to be working out, then I usually cut my intended calories in half for that day.

-Most of my approach to nutrition has changed over the years, but one thing I’ve always done, however, is that I do like to eat a lot of easily digestible protein (chicken, fish, etc), and steer myself clear of the stuff which I know is going to be hard for my gut to handle.
+Most of my approach to nutrition has changed over the years, but one thing I’ve always done, is I like to eat a lot of easily digestible protein like chicken and fish, and steer clear of the stuff which I know is going to be harder for my gut to handle.

 Red meat is an easy example to give you.
-I have avoided eating red meat for so long now, it’s been about 20 years since my diet last included it in any more than very small amounts.
+I have avoided eating red meat for so long now, it’s been about 20 years since my diet included it in any more than very small amounts.

-Everything in moderation, folks, as per Rocky himself.
+Everything in moderation, folks.
+Take it from Rocky himself.

-And whenever you get complacent with your training, always remember that somewhere out there is a 70 year old Stallone pressing a dumbbell bigger than your face!
+And remember… somewhere out there is a 73 year old Stallone pressing a dumbbell bigger than your face.